RDinh/NFCRFID/README.md

 *Important Note: When waiting for something to install, work on the other portions of the project to cut down the time to complete it.*
 ## PN532 NFC Controller Board Soldering and Setup

+## Unit Testing: NFC Controller Power Up
+Use the following image to wire the pi.
+Red – 3.3V
+Orange - SDA
+Green – SCL
+Black – Ground

+Double Check the connections before powering on the PI First run `i2cdetect -y 1` to see if the i2c address is picked up Run `nfc-scan devic`e to see if the PN532 is picked up Run `nfc-poll` and tap the card that was provided with the Adafruit PN532.
+An output should be displayed on the terminal.

 ## PCB / Soldering